awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 For more information, see [Preparing for instance hibernation](#prepare-for-instance-hibernation)\.

-For information about hibernating On\-Demand Instances, see [Hibernate Your Linux Instance](Hibernate.md)\.
+For information about hibernating On\-Demand Instances, see [Hibernate your Linux instance](Hibernate.md)\.

 ## Preparing for interruptions<a name="using-spot-instances-managing-interruptions"></a>